 Most people must take out a loan in order to own their own home.
 Mortgages can be really confusing and even overly stressful, though, if you aren’t comfortable with the subject for lack of knowledge.
 Go into the lender’s office with confidence.
 Knowing the process can save you thousands of dollars over the life of the loan.
 You are sure to be happy that you did.

 Prior to applying for the mortgage, try checking into your own credit report to make sure everything is correct.
-This year, credit standards are stricter than before, so you have to make sure your credit score is as high as possible.
-That will help you to qualify for better terms on your mortgage.
+2013 ushered in much tougher credit standards for home loans, so it is essential to have the highest credit score possible to get to the best rates and terms.

 Get your financial paperwork together before you go to your bank to talk about home mortgages.
 If you bring your tax information, paychecks and info about debts to your first meeting, you can help to make it a quick meeting.
 Lenders require all the information, so bring it with you to your appointment.

 New rules of the Affordable Refinance Program for homes may make it possible for you to get a new mortgage, whether you owe more on home than it is valued at or not.
 Many homeowners had tried to refinance unsuccessfully until they introduced this program.
 Check it out and see if it can help you.

 If you haven’t been able to refinance your house because you owe more on it than what it is really worth, consider giving it another try.
 New programs (HARP) are in place to help homeowners out in this exact situation, no matter how imbalanced their mortgage and home value seems to be.
 Talk to your lender since they are now more open to a HARP refinance.
 If the lender isn’t working with you, you should be able to find one that will.

 If there are sudden fluctuations in your financial standing, your mortgage application may be denied.
 Avoid applying for mortgages without a secure job.
 Do not change jobs until you receive mortgage approval, as this could impact your application negatively.